 Community engagement is a common research practice in government to understand and act on residents’ values, concerns, and aspirations.
 Community engagement ensures the ideas of community members are used to drive intentional governmental services and systems development, while simultaneously building trust.

 In practice, meaningful community engagement is a blend of science and art.
-The science comes from sociology, public policy planning, political science, organizational development, and other disciplines.
-The art comes from the understanding, skill, and sensitivity used to apply and adapt the science in ways that fit residents’’ needs and fulfill the purposes of specific engagement initiatives.
+The science comes from sociology, public policy planning, political science, organisational development, and other disciplines.
+The art comes from the understanding, skill, and sensitivity used to apply and adapt the science in ways that fit residents’’ needs and fulfil the purposes of specific engagement initiatives.

 Why is community engagement important?
 Because by committing to act on engagement results, and demonstrating that commitment over time through relationship building and consistent involvement, local government leaders are able to provide accessible opportunities for the entire community to share in the decision making that affects their quality of life.